OpenJUB/dreamjub/README.md

 - Fetch the polymer components: `bower install`
 - Run the server: `python manage.py runserver`
 - The project should now be deployed at `localhost:8000`
+- To serve media files in development, run a simple http server in the media_files directory:
+  - `python -m http.server 8080`

 Development
 -----------